mendelbrot/mendelbrot.github.io/_posts/2021-03-24-exploring-tri-d-chess-rules.md

 I prefer not to play with inverting half-levels.
 I also do not move them during the game.
 Instead, I will randomize their locations at the start of the game.
 The player who moves second chooses the side of the board they will play from - that is, the side that they think will give them the advantage based on the arrangement of the half-levels.
 The idea is that this advantage will compensate for the disadvantage of moving second.

-I don't put the half-levels in any random positions, I have a fairly detailed way of selecting a nice balanced random placement.
+I don't put the half-levels in any random positions, I have a process for selecting a nice balanced random placement.

 There are twelve half-level locations, three in each quadrant of the board.
 Each of these sets of three locations I call a *triad*.
 Each player has two triads on their side of the board.

 This is how the half-levels are placed:  One one side of the board, randomly place a half-level on any of the three spots on one of the triads.
-Then place a half-level on a spot on triad beside it: this time, randomly choose between the two spots that do not correspond to the one that was chosen on the first triad.
+Then place a half-level on a spot on the triad beside it: this time, randomly choose between the two spots that do not correspond to the one that was chosen on the first triad.
 Repeat this process on the other side of the board.
 The total number of random starting positions is `3*2*3*2 = 36`.
 In contrast, the total number of ways to place the levels with no restrictions is `C(12,4) = 495`.

 ## Starting piece arrangement